NASCAR Cup Series: Cup tracks

-Presently, the NASCAR Cup Series is held mainly in eastern states, with only seven tracks located west of the Mississippi River.
-Cup Series races are not conducted on standardized tracks; the 2024 season included 31 races at oval tracks and 5 at road courses.
-(Note: Including the Roval configuration of Charlotte Motor Speedway, and the Chicago Street Course event.)
+Presently, the NASCAR Cup Series is held mainly in eastern states, with only eight tracks located west of the Mississippi River.
+Cup Series races are not conducted on standardized tracks; the 2025 season included 30 races at oval tracks and 6 at road courses.
 The lap length of the oval tracks vary from .526 mi at Martinsville Speedway to 2.66 mi at Talladega Superspeedway.
 The majority of the oval tracks are paved with asphalt, while 3 tracks are wholly or partially paved with concrete.
 Although the series historically raced on dirt tracks, it ceased to do so for more than 50 years after the 1970 season.
 In 2021, dirt racing returned to the schedule with a March event at Bristol Motor Speedway.

 A satellite view of Charlotte Motor Speedway, a typical NASCAR track with a quad-oval configuration.
 The infield roval also hosts a Cup Series event, with the inaugural event in 2018.

 While some tracks are true ovals, such as Bristol Motor Speedway, over half the tracks currently in Cup competition are a form of tri-oval.
 Other configurations include Darlington Raceway's characteristic uneven "egg" shape, the triangular Pocono Raceway, and the rectangle of Indianapolis Motor Speedway.

-While NASCAR is known for primarily running counter-clockwise on oval tracks, Sonoma Raceway and Watkins Glen International are complex road courses which are raced clockwise.
+While NASCAR is known for primarily running counter-clockwise on oval tracks, Sonoma Raceway, Watkins Glen International, and Coronado Street Course, are complex road courses which are raced clockwise.
 The series' first road course event was held in 1954, at Linden Airport in New Jersey.
 Since 1963, the series has raced on at least one road course every year.